TheMiloAnderson/data-structures-and-algorithms/Py401/linked_list/README.md

 The ll_zip function in ll_merge/ll_merge.py accepts two linked lists as arguments, and combines them into one with alternating nodes.
 The time/space is O(N) and O(1), respectively.

+**April 3, 2019:**
+- [x] Using Test Driven Development add Iterable features to LinkedList and BinaryTree/BinarySearchTree implementations
+- [x] Pass all tests for LinkedList

 ## Solution
 ![linked list whiteboard](assets/linked_list.jpg)